-The high density lipoprotein (HDL) molecule cruises the bloodstream to remove oxidized (or “bad”) cholesterol from blood vessel walls.
+The high-density lipoprotein (HDL) molecule cruises the bloodstream to remove oxidized (or “bad”) cholesterol from blood vessel walls.
 Higher HDL is linked to lower heart disease risk.

 Putting it all together, the triglyceride to HDL ratio has become a common tool in the CVD risk assessment toolkit.
 A lower ratio is correlated with lower risk.
 And alternate day fasting, it’s been shown, both reduces triglycerides and raises HDL levels.

-What else can improve triglyceride to HDL ratio?
+What else can improve the triglyceride to HDL ratio?
 If you guessed the ketogenic diet, you’d be correct!

 The Final Word